nightlord189/tcp-pow-go/README.md

 2. Pre-computing challenges in advance before DDOS-attack.
 Some clients could parse protocol and compute many challenges to apply all of it in one moment.
 It could be solved by additional validation of hashcash's params on server.
-For example, on creating challenge server could save **rand** value to Redis cache and check it's existence on verify step.
+For example, on creating challenge server could save **rand** value to Redis cache and check it's existence on verify step (that is implemented in this solution).

 But all of those disadvantages could be solved in real production environment.